Hexagonal number

 where M_{p} is a Mersenne prime.
 No odd perfect numbers are known, hence all known perfect numbers are hexagonal.

 For example, the 2nd hexagonal number is 2×3 = 6; the 4th is 4×7 = 28; the 16th is 16×31 = 496; and the 64th is 64×127 = 8128.

 The largest number that cannot be written as a sum of at most four hexagonal numbers is 130.
 Adrien-Marie Legendre proved in 1830 that any integer greater than 1791 can be expressed in this way.

 In addition, only two integers cannot be expressed using five hexagonal numbers (but can be with six), those being 11 and 26.

-Hexagonal numbers should not be confused with centered hexagonal numbers, which model the standard packaging of Vienna sausages.
+Hexagonal numbers should not be confused with centered hexagonal numbers, which model the packing of Vienna sausages found in North American canned varieties of the product.
 To avoid ambiguity, hexagonal numbers are sometimes called "cornered hexagonal numbers".